 If you have known me for awhile, you know that I am an avid book reader.
 I always have been and thankfully, my kids seem to be bookworms too.
 A great family day out for us is a trip to the bookstore, where we can read and peruse books for hours.
+I always have an ongoing list of must read books for personal growth, and I check them off as I go.
 When people ask me how I stay so sane when I have little time to myself, I tell them I read.
 Funny, but true!

 Over the last couple years, I have gravitated towards non fiction books and I believe that has been a large source of my inspiration and growth as a business owner.
 I not only read business and leadership books, but I read inspirational books and personal development books.
 I do have an Audible membership that I use often, but there is something about having a book in your hand and underlining and taking notes in it.
 Yes, I write in most of my books and I am so glad I started.
 It helps my mind retain the information with clarity, and organize it.
 I used to be a collector of information, but I never really put what I learned into practice.
 Now, I choose books based on what I need in my life, and I take notes and make an effort to put that knowledge into practice.
 I truly believe I am a better wife, mother, friend and business owner because of what and how I read.